Keywords:

 Step 3: Verify Audit Table Generation

-Upon starting your application, Hibernate Envers creates audit tables with the suffix _hst
+Upon starting your application, Hibernate Envers creates audit tables with the suffix _hst.
+For example, the entity table notification will have an audit table named notification_hst.

 Step 4: Tracking Changes